cmstas/Software/alexBeamer/README.md

   - Plot("plot", "options");
     - This gives you an image only.
 You can add a title in the usual way if you want a title as well (most images will be larger if no title).
     - Options are --label X, --labelColor red, and --labelUnderline, to label the figure
+  - Table("table", "options");
+    - This gives you a slide with a table centered on it (beamer defaults).
+You can add a title in the usual way if you want a title as well (most images will be larger if no title).
+  - TableText("table", "options")
+    - This gives you a slide with text on the left and a table on the right.
+    - Some effort is made to vertically center the table, but you can fine tune with the --moveDown X option, where X is a fraction
+    - For particularly wide or narrow tables, you should use the --width X option, where X is a fraction, to specify the width of the TEXT.
+    - Captions and titles for the tables should be added to the table directly.
+Hint: if you use the SNT Table Maker, the table->ForSlideMaker method will add your title in the appropriate place.

 ###Other options
   - To add free text, the command is FreeText(x, y, text, options);